Academic Affairs Manual (ACD)

 teaching undergraduate courses or clinical courses (see ACD 505–02, “Faculty Membership,

-Ranks, Titles, Appointment Categories, and Honored
+Appointment Categories, Ranks, and Titles”).

 - Legitimate Educational